nikhilm/uvbook/source/threads.rst

-    It is important to realize that the message send is *async*, the callback may be invoked immediately after ``uv_async_send`` is called in another thread, or it may be invoked after some time.
-It may also be invoked multiple times for a single ``uv_async_send`` call.
+    It is important to realize that the message send is *async*, the callback may be invoked immediately after ``uv_async_send`` is called in another thread, or it may be invoked after some time. libuv may also combine multiple calls to ``uv_async_send`` and invoke your callback only once.
 The only guarantee that libuv makes is -- The callback function is called *at least once* after the call to ``uv_async_send``.
-So your callback should perform only idempotent operations.
+If you have no pending calls to ``uv_async_send``, the callback won't be called.
+If you make two or more calls, and libuv hasn't had a chance to run the callback yet, it *may* invoke your callback *only once* for the multiple invocations of ``uv_async_send``.
+Your callback will never be called twice for just one event.

 .. rubric:: progress/main.c
 .. literalinclude:: ../code/progress/main.c